Maicon-F/myBlog/README.md

 # BlogPessoal
-This is simple social network project, where we can integrating people by allowing them to create post, and themes and sharing them with other people.
+This is a simple social network project, where we can integrate people by allowing them to create post, and themes and sharing them with other people.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.3.